-While non-surgical options can successfully treat most causes of back and neck problems, some conditions may require surgery.
-At Hilton Head Regional Healthcare, we offer a wide range of surgical procedures, including conventional and minimally invasive robotic-assisted surgery for the Lowcountry and beyond.
+While non-surgical options can successfully treat most causes of back problems, some conditions may require surgery.
+At Hilton Head Regional Healthcare, we offer a wide range of surgical procedures, including conventional, minimally invasive and robotic-assisted surgery for communities in the Lowcountry.

 Exceptional Surgical Spine Care Services Close to Home

 Spinal problems and chronic back pain can keep you from doing the things you love.
 That is why choosing the type of treatment is an important decision.
 When conservative options do not provide complete pain relief, our spine care team can perform surgical